xlladdins/xll/docs/Excel4MacrosE-G.md

   - > If reference is omitted, edition\_name is required.

->
+> &nbsp;

-Option    is a number from 1 to 6 specifying the edition option you want to set or the action you want to take, according to the following two tables.
+Option&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 6 specifying the
+edition option you want to set or the action you want to take, according to the following two tables.
 Options 2 to 6 are only available if you are using Microsoft Excel for the Macintosh with system software version 7.0 or later.

 If a publisher is specified, then option applies as follows.